• Home

 iptables -A FORWARD -i eth0 -o wlan0 -m state --state RELATED,ESTABLISHED -j ACCEPT

-If you also needs that you hotspot runs under a VPN, you can install for instance NordVPN that it has commmand line capability.
+If you also needs that you hotspot runs under a VPN, you can install for instance NordVPN that it has command line capability.

-After the nordvpn installation, you also should need add somo ports, like this:
+After the nordvpn installation, you also should need add some ports, like this:

 nordvpn whitelist add port 22